mediation is not an extension of litigation

 - Commencement with a facilitative model, encouraging the parties to communicate their interests and desired outcomes.

-- Settlement mediation is then commonly employed to have the parties exchange compromised positions in the hope of reaching resolution.
+- Settlement mediation is then commonly employed to have the parties exchange compromised positions in the hope of reaching a resolution.

-- If there is agreement between both parties and there is an impasse with the parties, a more evaluative model may be adopted with either identification by the mediator of alternative options or a view expressed by the mediator as to an evaluation of the dispute and possible range of outcomes.
+- If there is an agreement between both parties and there is an impasse with the parties, a more evaluative model may be adopted with either identification by the mediator of alternative options or a view expressed by the mediator as to an evaluation of the dispute and possible range of outcomes.